ADGEfficiency/dsr-rl/PITCHME.md

 Not setting online & target network variables the same at the start of an experiment

+Gradient clipping
+- clip the norm of the gradient (I've seen between 1 - 5)

 ---
 ### Mistakes DSR students have made in RL projects